-The bouts are intermittent: they can last from a few days to a couple of months with no symptoms whatsoever in between them.
-Relapses can occur for up to a decade when the illness spontaneously resolves itself.
-The sudden onset of each bout can be accompanied or triggered by flu-like symptoms or infections (38.2%), head trauma (9%), alcohol consumption (5.4%), or sleep deprivation.
+On average, patients experience 7 to 19 episodes lasting 10 to 13 days each, and relapse every 3.5 months.
+In between episodes, symptoms disappear.
+Relapses can occur for up to a decade before the illness spontaneously resolves.
+The sudden onset of each episode can be accompanied or triggered by flu-like symptoms or infections (38.2%), head trauma (9%), alcohol consumption (5.4%), or sleep deprivation.

 “The most promising findings are the familial clustering and a potential Jewish founder effect, supporting a role for genetic susceptibility factors,” according to French researchers.

 Practitioners use a comprehensive medical history to make a diagnosis of KLS.
 Because brain imaging does not show any abnormalities in Kleine-Levin syndrome patients, the criteria for diagnosis are clinical, relying on patients’ and families’ descriptions of abnormal behavior.

 This disorder generally appears in adolescence and subsides on its own.
 Over time, episodes diminish in frequency and severity, becoming less disruptive to the individual and family.
 On average, it takes 8-14 years for patients to “outgrow” Kleine-Levin syndrome, with longer duration in men, in patients with hypersexuality, and when onset is after age 20.